balfieri/aws/README.md

 The first one is slightly more complicated than doing others, but we need only do this once:
 </p>

-<p>Tet the list of the most recent Amazon Linux2 images (assuming you want to run that).
+<p>Get the list of the most recent Amazon Linux2 images (assuming you want to run that).
-It will return a list of ami-nnn image ids and creation dates.
+This will return a list of ami-nnn image ids and creation dates.
 Normally you'll just pick the most recent one:</p>
 <pre>
 linux2_images